-We always have our customers' interests at heart and treat them fairly while complying with relevant rules and standards.
-We want our customers to appreciate our services and have trust in us.
+We consistently prioritize our customers' interests and treat them fairly while complying with relevant rules and standards.
+We aim for our customers to value our services and trust us.
 We seek to obtain this by treating our customers fairly - for example by:

-- · Acting with expertise, delivering value-adding advice and solutions,
+- Acting with expertise, delivering value-adding advice, and solutions,

-- Being honest, open and transparent,
+- · Being honest, open and transparent,

-- Being professional,
+- · Being professional,

 - Acting with integrity,

-- Acting competently and conscientiously,
+- · Acting competently and conscientiously,

-- safeguarding our customers' best interest, considering any impact towards customers,
+- Safeguarding our customers' best interest, considering any impact on customers,

 - Observing proper standards of market conduct always ensuring compliant behaviour.

-Subprinciple 3.1: We aim to ensure a good customer experience and have the customer at the centre of our business
+Subprinciple 3.1: We aim to ensure a good customer experience and to have the customer at the centre of our business

-We design our products and services with our customer at the centre.
+We design our products and services with our customer at the centre of our business.

-- We strive to understand our customers' specific needs. - Our customer journeys must be simple, straightforward and intuitive as far as possible enabled by innovative digital solutions. - During all interactions with our customers, we provide service of a high standard and in accordance with the expectations of the customer. - We ensure our fees and charges are reasonable. - We measure customer satisfaction continuously to improve.
+- We strive to understand our customers' specific needs. - We endeavour to ensure our customer's journeys are simple, straightforward, and intuitive as much as possible enabled by innovative digital solutions. - We strive to provide a high standard service in accordance with the customer's expectations. - We ensure our fees and charges are reasonable. - We measure customer satisfaction and seek to continuously improve.

-We take responsibility for investigating and resolving complaints thoroughly, fairly and quickly.
-We ensure a complaints-handling setup that secures easy access for customers to complain about products and/or services as well as the handling of their case.
+We take responsibility for investigating and resolving complaints thoroughly, fairly, and quickly.
+We ensure a complaints-handling frameworkthat secures easy access for customers to complain about products and/or services as well as the handling of their cases.
 There shall be no barriers for customers to express their requests, concerns or complaints, and we consistently seek to improve the interaction with customers by learning from their feedback.